gthb/try-to-use-wasm-in-next.js/README.md

 # Getting a Rust-compiled WebAssembly module from wasm-pack working in Next.JS

+Current state of this repo: failing with (and thus demonstrating) the bug reported at https://github.com/vercel/next.js/issues/29362

-The story so far (basically a retelling of the git history of this repo):
+The rest of this README is the story of experimenting towards the current state (basically a retelling of the git history of this repo).

 ## Bootstrap a Next app